 Non Surgical Management of Periodontal Disease

-This could include any of the following, instruction in plaque control, scaling and root surface debridement, bacterial analysis/antimicrobial therapy, occlusal analysis/adjustment and splinting of teeth.
+This is the fundamental cornerstone of periodontal therapy and in many cases, this will be all the treatment the patient needs along with good home maintenance and supportive therapy.
+This could include any of the following; instruction in plaque control, scaling and root surface debridement, bacterial analysis/antimicrobial therapy, occlusal analysis/adjustment and splinting of teeth.